AAhmedMohsen/StudentPerformanceTask1/README.md

 5- changing categorical data to numerical data type by using LabelEncoder

-6- Using Linear Regression Algorithm because the target column is contiunes not binary[0 or 1]
+6- Using Linear Regression Algorithm because the target column is continuous not binary[0 or 1]

 7- build system prediction only to test my model response